-- A simple hand up and questions to clarify what's going on in class may help others too. - Speaking out or walking off when the class is practicing disturbs the flow of the class.
+- Do whatever you can do in class; otherwise you will be given a modified exercise. - A simple hand up and questions to clarify what's going on in class may help others too. - Speaking out or walking off when the class is practicing disturbs the flow of the class.
 If you have several questions, ask after class. - If you can't (or don't want to) do something, find a space and relax.
 It's okay, you have a choice. - Listen to your body and observe your dog's body language and behavior without judgment. - Breathe!
-Each individual / dog is different, and some may need modification or extra help.
+Each individual / dog is difference and some may need modification or extra help.